denysmedynskyi/denysmedynskyi.github.io/_posts/2017-6-26-How-to-debug-memory-issues-using-rspec.md

 **In my case**:
 1. I was suspecting problem in the specs, but found that memory increases the same way in `rails console`
 2. It is not a memory leak
-3. Memory bloat is small enough to fix it later
+3. Memory bloat is small enough to ignore it

 Thank you for reading!
 I hope it was useful for you.